Australia at the 2026 Commonwealth Games

-Australia will compete at the 2026 Commonwealth Games in Glasgow, Scotland between 22 July 2026 and 2 August 2026.
-It will be Australia's 23rd appearance at the Commonwealth Games, having competed at every Games since their inception in 1930.
+Australia competed at the 2026 Commonwealth Games in Glasgow, Scotland, between 23 July 2026 and 2 August 2026.
+It was Australia's 23rd appearance at the Commonwealth Games, having competed at every Games since their inception in 1930.

-Victorian State Government agreed to host the 2026 Games but on 18 July 2023, Premier Dan Andrews and Deputy Premier Jacinta Allan announced the state government intended to cancel the 2026 Victorian Games.
-Fifteen months after agreeing to host the Games.
+The Victorian State Government initially agreed to host the 2026 Games, but on 18 July 2023, Premier Dan Andrews and Deputy Premier Jacinta Allan announced the state government intended to cancel the 2026 Victorian Games, fifteen months after agreeing to host the Games.
 On 17 September 2024, it was announced that the Scottish Government had agreed to host the games with compensation from Victoria.

+Pole vaulter Nina Kennedy was the country's opening ceremony flagbearer.
+Meanwhile, para swimmer Timothy Hodge was the baton bearer during the opening ceremony.
+Cyclist Georgia Baker served as the country's closing ceremony flagbearer.